-Her displacement (weight) is approximately 15 tons and she has been re-engined in 2007 with twin Sole Diesels (Nissan) of 110 HP each, giving a cruising speed of 9 knots.
+Her displacement (weight) is approximately 15 tons and she has twin Sole Diesels (Nissan) of 110 HP each, giving a cruising speed of 9 knots.

 Licensed by the Marine Coastguard Agency as a Class VI passenger vessel for 63 passengers, she has covered space for approximately 30.
 She is equipped with all Life Saving and safety appliances as required by MCA regulations and is subject to stability heel test every 5 years.